nohernan/W-EAM_Cifar10/README.md

 * ``nnet_stats.py`` computes _accuracy_ of the classifier for each domain size.
 * ``check_chosen.py`` checks the class of the chosen images.
 * ``system_stats.py`` computes the mean _precision_ and _recall_ of the selected memory on original, noisy and patched cues using the _sigma_ values: 0.01, 0.03, 0.05, 0.07, 0.09 and 0.11.
+* ``statistical_an.py`` executes ANOVA tests using the results of the 10-fold cross-validation, and finds confidence intervals for the mean precision and recall values.
+* ``performance_plots.py`` generates line graphs and bar charts presented in the paper.